Volorf/Paster/README.md

 ![How it works](/paster_how-it-works.gif)

 ## Text data
-Text data is string that are on new line.
+Text data is strings that are on new line.

 ## How install the plugin
 1. [Download the zip file with the Texter](https://github.com/Volorf/Paster/archive/master.zip).